-The Federal Reserve shall not engage in any activities that undermine the principle that any expenditures of money by the Government must derive from an Appropriations Bill enacted by Congress.
+The Federal Reserve shall not engage in any activities that undermine the principle that any expenditures of money by the Government must derive from an Appropriations Bill.

 The Federal Government and Federal Reserve may not purchase the debt instruments of the States or their political subdivisions, nor may they make payments on these debt instruments.
 The Federal Reserve may not purchase the debt instruments or ownership shares of any person, nor may they make payments on these debt instruments or ownership shares.
-Its assets are limited to the public debt instruments issued by the Treasury of the United States, precious metals, or deposit accounts with Member Banks domiciled within the United States, Central Banks of other nations, and supra-national organizations controlling foreign currency supplies.
+Its assets are limited to the public debt instruments issued by the Treasury, precious metals, or deposit accounts with Member Banks and Central Banks of other nations or supra-national organizations controlling foreign currency supplies.